Duquesne University Kline School Of Law – Must Know Facts

 Academic Programs And Curriculum

-Overview Of The Juris Doctor (JD) program
+Overview Of The Juris Doctor (J.D.)
+Program

 The Juris Doctor program at the Thomas R. Kline School of Law of Duquesne University offers three distinct formats: full-time day, part-time day, and part-time evening divisions.
 The curriculum begins with foundational courses such as Civil Procedure, Contracts, Criminal Law, Property, Torts, and